Sindarin Translator

 Sindarin is the Grey Elvish language of Middle-earth, created by J.R.R.
 Tolkien as the everyday speech of the Elves in the Lord of the Rings.
 It's the language you hear when Arwen, Legolas, and Galadriel speak Elvish in the films.
 Tolkien modeled Sindarin's sound and grammar on Welsh, giving it a flowing, consonant-rich character unlike any natural language.

-Sindarin is the Grey Elvish spoken by most Elves in Middle-earth day to day, while Quenya is the High Elvish, used in formal and ceremonial speech.
+Sindarin is the Grey Elvish spoken by most Elves in Middle-earth day to day, while Quenya is the older High Elvish used in formal speech.
 Sindarin sounds Welsh-influenced with soft consonants and a lilting rhythm, while Quenya sounds more Finnish-influenced with open vowels and a smoother flow.
-The Lord of the Rings films use Sindarin for most spoken elvish dialogue, with Quenya reserved for songs and ceremony.
+The Lord of the Rings films use Sindarin for most spoken Elvish dialogue.

-I love you in Sindarin is gi melin.
+I love you in Sindarin is gi melin (gi melin).
 Gi is the pronoun meaning you, and melin comes from the verb mela, meaning to love.
-The related noun meleth means love, and meleth nîn means my love.
+The related noun meleth means love, and meleth nîn (meleth nin) means my love.
 These are among the most searched elvish phrases for tattoos and gifts.

-Sindarin is a constructed language with real vocabulary, grammar, phonology, and syntax.
-Tolkien was a professional linguist at Oxford and built it with the depth of a natural language.
-It's not spoken by any community, but it's complete enough that linguists study it and speakers can hold basic conversations.
-Tolkien scholars like David Salo continue to document and extend the language today.
+Sindarin is a constructed language with real vocabulary and grammar.
+Tolkien was a language expert at Oxford and built it with unusual depth.
+It is not spoken by a native community, but fans can study it and use many basic phrases.